-The harvest-objective permit allows you to use any legal weapon to harvest one cougar on any harvest-objective hunting unit until the season ends or the unit's harvest objective has been met.
+With a harvest-objective permit, you can hunt and harvest a cougar on any open unit until the season ends or the unit's harvest objective has been met.
+(You can check to see if a unit is open by visiting wildlife.utah.gov/cougarharvest.)